kpdecker/kpdecker.github.io/_posts/2015-06-25-es6-feature-performance.md

 ## Results

-The results below are a snapshot from when this post was written. <a href="http://kpdecker.github.io/six-speed/">kpdecker.github.io/six-speed/</a> has the most recent results.
+The results below are a snapshot from when this post was written. [kpdecker.github.io/six-speed/](http://kpdecker.github.io/six-speed/) has the most recent results.

 ### Arrow Function
 Arrow functions invocation has little performance impact under transpilers.
 Their native implementation under Firefox is 40-70x slower for calls than the equivalent ES5 operation.
 Internet Explorer's performance is approximately that of ES5.